intershop/intershop-pwa/docs/guides/nginx-startup.md

 In some use cases a specific identity provider must be selected when a certain route is requested.
 For example, a punchout user should be logged in by the punchout identity provider requesting a punchout route.
 For all other possible routes the default identity provider must be selected.
-This can be done by setting only the environment variable `OVERRIDE_IDENTITY_PROVIDER`.
+This can be done by setting the environment variable `OVERRIDE_IDENTITY_PROVIDER`.

 ```yaml
 nginx: